visgl/deck.gl/docs/api-reference/base-layer.md

 ## Members

-> Layer members are designed to support the creation of new layers or layer sub-classing and are **not** intended to be used by applications.
+*Remarks: Layer members are designed to support the creation of new layers or layer sub-classing and are NOT intended to be used by applications.*

 ##### `context` (Object)